Wildhoney/Snapshot.js/README.md

 <small>(`:namespace` is the name you provided upon instantiation of `Snapshot` &ndash; if you didn't, then it's `default`.)</small>

-When the collection has been updated, Snapshot emits the `snapshot/:namespace/contentUpdated` event, passing through the snapshot as the first argument.
+When the collection has been updated, Snapshot emits the `snapshot/:namespace/contentUpdated` event, passing through the snapshot as the first argument, and statistics relating to the request as the second argument.

 For sorting by any given column, you can emit the `snapshot/:namespace/sortBy` event passing in the `key` and `direction` (ascending/descending).
 If you omit the `direction` property (or set its value to `false`) then Snapshot will cleverly invert the current sorting direction for you.